Eastern Market Corporation, Detroit, MI

 Speakers Tent: Learning Compassion for All Beings and For the Planet

-Family Tent (Nursing Space, Workshops for Young Children)
+Family Tent (Nursing Space, Independent Activities, Workshops for Young Children)

 Tours of the Eastern Market

-45 minute walking tours provided by Feet of the Street leave at Noon and 2pm from main entrance
+1 hour walking tours provided by Feet of the Street leave at 12:00 and 2:00 from main entrance

 Ben N. Teitel Charitable Trust